 - and much more!

-1. Visit the National Parks on one of six free days – FREE!
+1. Visit the National Parks on one of fee-free days – FREE!

-To kick off our list of the best things to do in Atlanta in 2021, check out America’s National Park System’s six entrance fee-free days this year.
-You can visit any of our country’s 400+ National Parks for free, including places in and around Georgia.
+To kick off our list of the best things to do in Atlanta in 2022, check out America’s National Park System’s fee-free days this year.
+On these special days, you can visit any of the United States’ 400+ National Parks for free, including places in and around Georgia.
 This is a perfect time to explore the Ocmulgee Mounds National Historic Park near Macon, GA and the Freedom Riders National Monument in Anniston, AL.

 The Martin Luther King, Jr. National Historical Park’s indoor facilities are currently closed, but visitors are welcome to park and enjoy a self-guided campus tour.
-To complement your experience, we highly recommend Atlanta Food Walks’ King Historic District Tour (rated by Conde Nast as one of the top ways to experience Atlanta).
+To go along with your experience, we recommend trying our King Historic District Tour, rated by Conde Nast as one of the top ways to experience Atlanta.

 2. Explore Atlanta’s historic cemeteries – FREE!

 In Victorian times, cemeteries also functioned as public parks.
 They were meant to be a place for locals to gather, chat, picnic, and commune with the dead.